taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Majhee: **"There is no more time left to buy.
 Even if we fix the leak, how will we transport a dying transgenic mouse through nitric acid rain and flood(cite)?"**

-Majhee: **"Give her 20 microliters of NaP(cite), and send all of our data to Sweden.
+Majhee: **"Give her 20 microliters of NaP(Sodium Pentobarbital, cite), and send all of our data to Sweden.
 Felix will have more time to experiment."**

 ### Page 7